jembi/openmrs-module-dhisconnector/README.md

 |Password | district|

 > :warning: **NB:** Since DHIS API pagination isn't handled yet, you will have to change the *Rest Max Results Absolute* Webservices Module global property to 2000.
 Do this by clicking the *Settings* link on the OpenMRS Administration page, then click *Webservices* on the bottom left.
 Change the value of the *Rest Max Results Absolute* property to 2000 and click save.
+> Ensure to build your reports in OpenMRS but making sure each indicator id is uniquely named

 ## Mappings